 The Couple Did An Excellent Job Raising Their Children

 Being the kind of celebs that don’t joke with their privacy, Dr. Precious Moloi-Motsepe and her husband Patrice Motsepe made a conscious effort to keep the details of their marriage under wraps, thus, getting any information from that angle is akin to squeezing water from a rock.
-However, going by the way their three children have turned out, we would say that the couple did an excellent job at the home front.
+However, going by the way their three children have turned out, we would say that the couple did an excellent job on the home front.

 Thlopie, Kgosi, and Kabelo are full-grown men who are already established in their chosen paths.
 But one thing that never fails to baffle fans about them is how children of other billionaires would always live a life of scandals but from childhood to adulthood, no known scandal touched the Motsepe kids.
-The first son Thlopie is fast following in Patrice’s footstep in both business and sports but Kgosi and Kabelo’s career paths have never been mentioned.
+The first son Thlopie is fast following Patrice’s footsteps in both business and sports but Kgosi and Kabelo’s career paths have never been mentioned.

 The mother of three was obviously able to balance being a mother and running a successful business at the same time.
 Precious made a lot of sacrifices at the onset of her marriage.
 According to her, she wanted to pursue her career in the medical field and emerge as one of the best specialists in children’s and women’s healthcare.
 However, her love for family eventually won, and she had to drop the dream to raise a family with her husband.
 However, after her success as a wife and mother, Precious still went on to achieve some of her earliest dreams.
 Now, she has both a successful career and a successful home; the sacrifices obviously paid off in the end.